Data Filtering

 Number

-Custom filters can be applied using Aspose.Cells like selecting cells having number between a given range.
-Following example demonstrates the usage of Custom() function to filter numbers.
+Custom filters can be applied using Aspose.Cells, such as selecting cells that have numbers between a given range.
+The following example demonstrates the usage of the Custom() function to filter numbers.
 Sample files are given below.

 <!DOCTYPE html>